websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-navigation/managing-site-navigation.md

 ## Using the Page Tree

-Users can view and configure the pages in each Site in a vertical hierarchy.
+Another way to manage a site's page hierarchy is to use the _Page Tree_.
+Here, users can view and configure the pages in each Site

 To access the Page Tree: